sailingscally/grand9k/README.md

 ## Methods

 - `get(text)` - returns the buffer to be written to the display to print the given text
-- `map()` - returns a list of all characters in this font

 ## Constants

 - `NAME` - the name of the font
 - `HEIGHT` - the height of the font in pixels (**8**), the width of each character is variable
-- `SPACE_WIDTH` - the number of pixels between each character

 ## Tests & Coverage